aseifeln/CBR-Manager/CONTRIBUTE.md

 Each merge request requires:
 - A description that at the top that includes "Closes #<number of issue>" and a short description of the changes or any initial setup that is required to make the changes such as database commands.
 - The Assignee is the current Repo Manager.
+  - Note: For iteration 3, we've decided to change the Assignee to also be the reviewer to avoid spamming the Repo Manager's email.
 - The Reviewer is the maintainer who will test the branch and perform a code review.
 Reviewers are chosen from the top of the "Code Review" List on the issue board.
 Once assigned move the reviewer to the bottom of the list.
 - The Milestone should be set to the relevant sprint and iteration.
 - Labels should match the issue that is being resolved.
 This can be done automatically by creating the merge request from the issue.
+- Once a merge request has been created, they are to also notified the assigned reviewer via our Discord channel dedicated to merge requests.

 In order to be merged:
 - The merge request must have at least 1 Approval.
 This approval is ideally from the reviewer that was assigned.
+  - Once a merge request has been approved, the reviewer is to send a message in a dedicated Discord channel for Merge requests to indicate they've approved it.
 - All merge conflicts must be resolved.

 # Code Style #